CovertLab/borealis/README.md

 install MongoDB on a GCE VM or set up Google-managed MongoDB, create a Fireworker disk image & image family,
 ...

+See [borealis/setup/how-to-install-gce-server.txt
+](borealis/setup/how-to-install-gce-server.txt) for detail instructions to set up your Compute Engine Disk Image and its "Service Account" for authorization.

+xxxxx to connect to the LaunchPad MongoDB server.
+Metadata parameters and the worker's `my_launchpad.yaml` file configure the Fireworker's MongoDB host, port, DB name, and idle timeout durations.
+Users can have their own DB names on a shared MongoDB server, and each user can have multiple DB names -- each an independent launchpad space for workflows and their Fireworker nodes.

 ## Individual Developer Setup